Learning that values context and complexity

 What exactly is Futures Literacy, and why now?

 Futures Literacy moves beyond asking “I wonder” to a strategic, joyful, social experience of wondering together.
-In a landscape where AI is already a massively persuasive force, it teaches attunement, not reaction.
+It teaches attunement, not reaction — and it’s essential in an AI-influenced landscape where the questions matter more than the tools.

 Read my full case for Futures Literacy →